What Is A Xanthelasma?

 Summary of our experience with Xanthelasma patients over the years:

 No Xanthelasma treatment is perfect.
-In Electrodessicatoin we have to go slowly and start with low energy settings to not damage the eyelid. this means, some patients have to return.
+In Electrodessication we have to go slowly and start with low energy settings to not damage the eyelid. this means, some patients have to return.

 We see a good number of patients that have been to other services and had no success with a treatment.